Deformations of log Calabi-Yau pairs can be obstructed: Introduction

 \subsection{Notation and conventions}

-In the rest of the paper the base field, simply denoted by $\CC$, is an arbitrary field of characteristic different from $2$.
+In the rest of the paper the ground field, denoted by $\KK$, is an arbitrary field of characteristic different from $2$.
 However, \S\ref{sec:defo_pairs} and Proposition~\ref{prop:ses} are valid over a field of arbitrary characteristic.